DarthKagekaze/PiperTTSGUIPython/README.md

 python.exe PiperGUI_customtkinter.py

 ## How to use GUI
+1.)
 Drag your onnx model over where the text [Drag Onnx Model Here!!]

 2.) type text into the big box

 3.) press PiperTTS Button

 4.)
-A file named Z___phonemized_GUI_Sentence.txt will be created and a .wav
+A file named Z___phonemized_GUI_Sentence.txt will be created and your final Piper audio at .wav

 <br />
 <br />